barryclark/jekyll-now/_posts/2015-11-06-browser-music.md

 title: Vivaldi, Opera's Musical Brother
 ---

 Chrome is a great browser, and like many people I haven't often strayed from the warm, all-knowing embrace of Google.
-When I heard about Vivaldi I was excited by its promise of extensive customization and many additional features.
+When I heard about Vivaldi I was excited by its promise of extensive customization and additional features.
 Made by many of the people who worked on Opera, Vivaldi promises a similar goal of power and privacy.

 I've been using it for a little while now and this is what I like so far: